 "Sometimes you travel by fate rather than by choice," Tucker's father says.
 Bryan was likely typecast once he'd worked with several prominent black comedians, he says.
 "But I think he's transcending it now."

-"Tucker is the raddest," Samberg says.
+"Tucker is the raddest," Samberg tells Style.
 "He's really skilled at playing normal, almost mild-mannered, and then he'll just bust out something wildly inappropriate and sometimes even angry, which is my favorite Tucker move the super-angry disgruntled guy all my favorite parts in the video are him."

 Tucker also notes that network TV ratings in general have been falling because of increased competition from Internet and cable.
 While "SNL" is known for improved ratings during political years, this year hasn't seen much of a bump except for the first episode after the writers' strike, which featured Tina Fey.